l13a/HCRBDPD/README.md

 ## System Requirements

-The main language required to replicate the analysis pipeline is R. Python is also required to reproduce proportion test results as well as TF-gene networks.
+The main language required to replicate the analysis pipeline is R.
+Python is also required to reproduce proportion test results and TF-gene networks.
 We used:

 - R 4.3.0
 - Python 3.9.23